 There are many options out there for hair removal.
 Some painless, some not so much.
-But if you weigh the pros and cons of each (which I do here) then you’re sure to find one that fits you best.
+But if you weigh the pros and cons of each (which you can read about here) then you’re sure to find one that fits you best.

 Which will be different for everyone.
 For me, epilating was the best option, hands down.

 My girls, on the other hand, decided that shaving was better in the end.

 Whatever you decide, I’d love for you to at least give epilators a shot.
 Not just once, because the first time is torture.
 But after a couple of tries, you might just find yourself addicted to the results.